 "Me and Sean [Miller] talked on the phone recently and we are going to move it to sometime in August because we couldn't do it [in July]," said Jackson-Cartwright.
 "Late August."

 Arizona is still in great shape with the 5-foot-9, 136-pound point guard from Loyola High School.
 He considers himself wide open, but says he currently has a top three.

 "There are no real favorites right now," explained Jackson-Cartwright.
 "But if I had to name a top three it would be UCLA, Arizona and NC State.

 "Those three schools are at the top of my list.
 I'm really looking at those, but I am still considering everyone.
 I'm wide open still."

-Jackson-Cartwright has been traveling a lot this summer and attended the LeBron James Skills Academy this past weekend.
+In the meantime, Jackson-Cartwright has been traveling a lot this summer and attended the LeBron James Skills Academy this past weekend.
 He was looked upon to be the point guard on a team with Andrew Wiggins, Ivan Rabb, and Tommy Hamilton among others.

 "It's a good experience," said Jackson-Cartwright.
 "It's a humbling experience that I am picked with this plethora of good players.
 It's a good experience.